Virtual CBT Psychotherapy: Online Therapy in Ontario

 Carlbring, P., Andersson, G., Cuijpers, P., Riper, H., & Hedman-Lagerlöf, E. (2018).
 Internet-based vs. face-to-face cognitive behaviour therapy for psychiatric and somatic disorders: an updated systematic review and meta-analysis.
 Cognitive Behaviour Therapy, 47(1), 1–18.

 • CBT will likely help you to feel better.
-It will depend on your symptoms, willingness to attend sessions and do homework, and finding a good therapist who understands your unique needs, goals and values.
+It will depend on a variety of factors, including:

 Book a free consultation directly on our website to see if CBT can help with your mental health needs.
 If you have tried CBT in the past and didn’t see any progress, we encourage you to try it again with a CBT expert.